panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 Same way `multiply()` describes the multiplication operation. `calculate(multiply, 1, [1, 2, 4])` is using `multiply()` function to perform the production of all numbers.

+Also, in the invocation `calculate(sum, 0, [1, 2, 4])`, the first argument is also called a [callback](/javascript-callback/) function.
+You could think that a higher-order function accepts or returns callback functions.

 ## 3. The benefits of higher-order functions

 What's great is you can *reuse* the `calculate()` function to support multiple operations by providing different operation functions: addition, multiplication, and more.